Deployment

 PgBouncer (connection pooling)

 PgBouncer is included automatically when using PostgreSQL.
-It sits between the app and the database, pooling connections to prevent exhaustion under load (PM2 cluster mode with multiple workers).
+It sits between the app and the database, pooling connections to prevent exhaustion under load across web, worker, and scheduler containers.

 Credentials are read from the DATABASE_URL environment variable in docker-compose.yml — the PgBouncer image auto-generates its auth file at startup.
 No static password files are committed to git.